kkaiiwen/EMG-Computer-Cursor-Control/README.md

 5. Connect the **Arduino Leonardo** to your PC.
 6. Upload the **EMG Cursor Control Program** to the Arduino.
 7. Contract the mapped muscle to trigger cursor movements (left, right, up, down) or a click.
-8. Fine-tune thresholds in the program if necessary.
+8. Fine-tune the thresholds in the program if necessary.